USS Constellation (1797): Quasi-War

 The Quasi-War between France and the States came about when after the French Revolution, the United States refused to repay remaining debt to France on the grounds that it had been owed to the previous regime.
 French outrage led to a series of attacks on American shipping by privateers.
 Constellation convoyed American merchantmen from June through August 1798 before sailing under the command of Captain Thomas Truxtun for the West Indies in December 1798 to protect the United States's commerce in the Caribbean.

+On 2 February, 1799 she exchanged fire with a French fort at Saint-Pierre, Martinique.

 Constellation vs. L'Insurgente

 On 9 February 1799, under the command of Truxtun, Constellation fought and captured the frigate L'Insurgente of 36 guns, the fastest ship in the French Navy.
 The battle started about 18 mi NE of the island of Nevis about midday when Constellation spotted L'Insurgente, which hoisted studding sails and attempted to run.
-L'Insurgente had recently captured Retaliation, a schooner, in November 1798 and three weeks previously had been chased by the Constitution and had escaped.
-L’Insurgente's job was that of commerce raiding, wanting nothing to do with another warship, and tried to flee Constellation.
+L'Insurgente had recently captured Retaliation, a schooner, in November 1798 and three weeks previously had been chased by Constitution and had escaped.
+L'Insurgente's job was that of commerce raiding, wanting nothing to do with another warship, and tried to flee Constellation.
 Within an hour of hauling in chase Truxtun was close enough to make private signals to identify if the ship he was pursuing was British or not.
 With no answer, he proceeded to chase L'Insurgente down, clearing for action and beating to quarters.
-Truxtun made private signals for the US Navy and again received no answer.
+Truxtun made private signals for the U.S. Navy and again received no answer.
 Constellation crowded on all sail despite a rising squall that threatened to tear a sail or throw a spar.